planetlabs/devrel-examples/Planet for Experience Builder Demo Widget/readme.md

    http://www.apache.org/licenses/LICENSE-2.0

-This is provided "as-is" and is intended to be a code sample and not an officially supported Planet product, however the APIs that power this are supported.
+This is provided as-is and is intended to be a code sample and not an officially supported Planet product, however the APIs that power this are supported.